How Do You Calculate the VA Funding Fee?

 1. Cash at Closing: The borrower covers the total cost from their funds at closing.

-2. VA Financing: The fee is rolled into the loan principal.
+2. VA Financing: The loan principal includes the fee.

 3. Seller Paid: While reducing cash needed at closing, this option increases the loan amount and total interest paid over the loan term.